learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 ### Monitor everything

-If you don’t want to impact your availability you need to pay close attention to what is happening to your spot instances.
+If you don't want to impact your availability you need to pay close attention to what is happening to your spot instances.
 For example, you can set up email alerts when an instance goes down.

 In AWS you should also monitor how much you pay.
 If the bid price ends up being close to the on-demand price, you should probably find another instance type.
 Remember that **Kubernetes helps you with that**.
 Having 3 instances with 8GB of memory is almost identical to having 6 instances with 4GB.
 Be smart!